Franco-Hova Wars: End of the Merina monarchy

 Ranavalona and her cabinet were initially allowed to remain in government as ceremonial figureheads.
 French rule was challenged from the very moment of the capital's capture by a popular uprising termed the Menalamba rebellion.
 The fighting was led by commoners, principally from Imerina, who rejected not only French rule but Christianity and the influence of Europeans among the Merina rulers.
 The rebellion was put down with difficulty by General Gallieni over a year later.
 The French government determined that a civil governor was incapable of ensuring order and submission of the Malagasy people, and so deposed the queen in 1897, dissolved the 103-year-old Merina monarchy, and installed a military government headed by Gallieni.
 Queen Ranavalona III was exiled to Réunion and later to Algeria, where she died in 1917 without ever being allowed to return to Madagascar.

+In August 2025, the skull of King Toera of Menabe, who was killed by French colonial soldiers during a battle in 1897, was returned to Malagasy officials along with the skulls of two of his companions by France, where they had been stored at the National Museum of Natural History in Paris.
+The skulls were returned to Madagscar and interred at a mausoleum in Antananarivo in September.